szulf/game/doc.md

-# CURRENT GOAL: FINISH ENGINE ARCHITECTURE

 ## BIG TODO: togglable light bulb (in preparation of first level)(requires interactions with objects, lights, shadows)

 ## SMALL TODOS: (ordered)

-1. read entities from files(custom file format)
-2. read keymap from file
-3. change texture(?) of light bulb between lit and unlit when interacting
+4. change texture(?) of light bulb between lit and unlit when interacting
-4. player rotation
+5. player rotation
    - will change automatically depending on which way you moved
-5. improve the movement system
+6. improve the movement system
    - when moving into a bad position and actually pressing two keys at the same time(W and D over an edge),
    - it should move you in the direction of the possible movement, and not stop the movement completely
    - also when moving into a bad position it shouldnt just stop me if the next position will be bad,
    - it should allow me to move the furthest i can
    - in the platform layer instead of setting move\_\* to a specific value, add it instead so if i press A and D at the same time i actually stay in one place
+   - also finally fix the camera movement, make WASD not change the y position and only change that via SPACE/SHIFT
-6. interpolate everything so its smooth
+7. interpolate everything(or switch to fixed frame rate idk yet, probably this) so its smooth
-7. resizability
+8. resizability
-8. figure out stripping debug features from release builds
+9. figure out stripping debug features from release builds
    - or maybe dont strip them?
-9. phong/blinn-phong lighting
+10. phong/blinn-phong lighting
-10. shadow mapping or point shadows (?)
+11. shadow mapping or point shadows (?)
-11. tests?
+12. tests?
     - what do i even test? and how?
     - do i want unit tests? or just in-game tests?

 ---

 ## NEXT BIG TODOS: (unordered)

+- free gpu resources
+  - static models should survive the freeing
+- consider orthographic projection

 - audio
 - inventory system